 Research your target employers:

-Identify key players and hiring decision makers that you’ll follow, retweet (RT) and @ mention (note them by including “@theirTwittername” on Twitter.
+Identify key players and hiring decision makers that you’ll follow, retweet (RT) and @ mention, which means including their “@Twittername” in tweets.

 Check your target companies’ Twitter accounts for job openings and announcements.